remi-san/lock/README.md

 If it fails releasing the lock and the lock is still active, it will throw a `RemiSan\Lock\Exceptions\UnlockingException`.

-If at least one connected instance fails releasing the lock while still detaining it, the exception will be thrown.
+*For the Multiple-Store*: If at least one connected instance fails releasing the lock while still detaining it, the exception will be thrown.

 Redis LockStore